CHaskin91/Weather-Forecaster/README.md

 * GitHub Repo [https://github.com/CHaskin91/Weather-Radar]
 * Live URL []

+## Installation
+1. Download or clone the repository.
+2. Open the main page (index.html) in your browser to view.
+3. Use a text editor to view all coding.
+Visual Studio Code is recommended.

 ## Resources
 * One Call API - Weather Data [https://openweathermap.org/api/one-call-api]
 * Font Awesome [https://fontawesome.com/]